Advice for events and social gatherings

-What is considered a public venue?
+What is considered as a public venue?

 A public place refers to a place intended for public access or a place that the public frequent.
 Premises or outdoor areas that you can rent or borrow, including hotels, community centres, conference rooms and halls, is also considered a public venue.

 The responsible organiser should keep an overview of who is present, pass information on infection control on to those invited and make sure the rules are followed.
 The responsible organiser can either be you as the lessee (the person renting the premises) or the lessor (the owner/landlord renting out the premises).
 This should be agreed upon in advance, prior to hosting the event.
 If you rent a venue without a clear agreement with the lessor as to who is the responsible organiser, you yourself as the lessee will typically be held accountable.

 The guests and participants must be informed about who the organizer is and who to contact for questions related to measures for infection control.